michaelavila/see/README.md

       project: 1016378

 You will obviously need to change the values to your own.
 These are taken directly from this projects [configuration](see.yml)

+## Plugins

+A list of plugins can be found [here](lib/see/plugins).
+Documentation for a particular plugin will be located in that plugin's source.
+Currently, all plugins are bundled with see and so there is no use to install external plugins.
+I imagine this changing possibly.